The Cairngorms Up-Close: Gallery

 Fragaria vesca

-Where and when encountered: Abernethy Forest on 16 November 2025
+Where and when encountered: Nethy Bridge on 29 May 2026

 About: Wild strawberry is a herb of various habitats including woodland, scrub, and hedgebanks, especially those with dry soil, and can be found from the far north to the far south of Great Britain.